mistralai/platform-docs-public/docs/guides/basic-RAG.md

 ## RAG from scratch

 This section aims to guide you through the process of building a basic RAG from scratch.
-We have two goals: firstly, to offer users a comprehensive understanding of the internal workings of RAG and demystify the underlying mechanisms; secondly, to empower you with the essential foundations needed to build an RAG using the minimum required dependencies.
+We have two goals: firstly, to offer users a comprehensive understanding of the internal workings of RAG and demystify the underlying mechanisms; secondly, to empower you with the essential foundations needed to build a RAG using the minimum required dependencies.

 ### Import needed packages
 The first step is to install the needed packages `mistralai` and `faiss-cpu` and import them: